isaacbernat/netflix-to-srt/README.md

 4. To download the subtitles file from Netflix, open the episode in Netflix and download them by clicking on _"Download subs from this episode"_.

 ### From Netflix: method 2
-You need [Google Chrome](https://www.google.com/chrome/browser/desktop/). *not tested on other web browsers*
+You need [Google Chrome](https://www.google.com/chrome/browser/desktop/) - *not tested on other web browsers*.

 1. Open devtools.
 This is usually accomplished by either:
     - Pressing `Cmd` + `Alt` + `i`.